Using Reports

 -

 Note: Some report definitions include the Restricted tag.
 Users with the Restricted Auditor application role can only view and use reports with this tag.
+Also some report definitions include the Administrative tag.
+Only users with the Audit Administrator application role can view and use reports with this tag.

-Setting the Report File Scope
+Setting the Report Scope

-At the top of the dialog, the name, description, and tags of the report definition are displayed followed by a list of available templates.
+At the top of the page, the name, description, and tags of the report definition are displayed followed by a list of available report templates.
 Some reports offer multiple templates, allowing you to choose the one that best fits your needs.
 The selected template determines which sections are shown in the scope definition dialog.
 For example, if you select a Spreadsheet (CSV) template, the Select columns section is displayed, allowing you to choose which columns will be included in the resulting report.
 On the other hand, the Create short report checkbox is not available when a CSV template is selected.

 In the Style section, you can choose a predefined color scheme for the generated report to match your visual preferences or organizational standards.